Tiggershine/Mogam-Watcher-App/README.md

 # Overview

-“**Mogam Watche**r” is a **seat reservation app**.
+“**Mogam Watche**r” is a **seat reservation app**, which is Web Application designed to facilitate pre-booking of seats to maintain social distancing during the pandemic

 It is for the students using the Mogam, which is a space for korean students at RWTH.
 It is developed so that Mogam user can see the seat status and available seats in real time.
+- Developed a real-time monitoring application using React to check seat availability and enable seat reservations for study rooms
+- Created an intuitive and user-friendly user interface by implementing a spatial mapping-based conceptual design

 # Co-developer